-Many (most) websites use Google Analytics (GA) to understand their visitors.
-Insights from digital analytics tools like GA are even more critical than ever.
-However, recent years have seen privacy come much more to the fore and the current GA tool was not really keeping pace.
-A frequent criticism was, that it was difficult to get a complete view of the visitor/customer and derive insights.
+Many (most) websites, use Google Analytics (GA) to understand their visitors.
+Insights from digital analytics tools like GA are even more critical than ever given the importance of the internet.
+However, recent years has seen privacy come much more to the fore.
+And, the current GA tool was not really keeping pace e.g. a frequent criticism given, was that it was difficult to get a complete view of the visitor/customer and derive insights.

 As a result, the good folk at Google have created a new, more intelligent Google Analytics, called 'Google Analytics ver4' or ‘GA4'.
-This new tool builds on the foundation of the App + Web property that Google introduced in beta last year.
+This new tool builds on the foundation of the App + Web property, that Google introduced in beta last year.
 Interestingly, Google advise that it now includes elements of machine learning.
-This is meant to deliver automatically more helpful insights and provide a more complete understanding of your web visitors across devices and platforms.
+The addition of machine learning is there to deliver automatically more helpful insights and provide a more complete understanding of your web visitors, across devices and platforms.
 It’s also more privacy-centric.
-Google also says that you will now be able to rely on its analytics even more, as industry changes like restrictions on cookies and identifiers create gaps in your data.
+Privacy is increasingly a big issue with web browsing and Google does not want to fall behind on this issue.
+Google also says that you will now be able to rely on its (GA4 version) of analytics even more, as industry changes like restrictions on cookies and identifiers increasingly creates gaps in your data.

 So, what can it do?

-As of this month (November 2020) Google Analytics 4 is now the default analytics tool for new website properties.
-Google have also advised that this is where they will now invest for any future improvements.
+As of this month (November 2020) Google Analytics 4 (GA4) is now the default analytics tool for new website properties.
+Google has also advised that this is where they will now invest for any future improvements.
 This means the current Google Analytics toolset will not be developed further.
-In fact, we have been told to expect support for the existing GA tool will be withdrawn, but not for at least a year.
-We also expect that your ‘old’ data will still be there to view and report on in the ‘old’ analytics for some time after that.
-Because GA4 works in differently, you sadly can't simply import your ‘old’ GA data into the new tool.
+In fact, we have been told to expect support for the existing GA tool will be withdrawn in around one year's time.
+However, we also expect that your ‘old’ data will still be there to view and report on using the ‘old version’ of analytics for some time after that.
+Because GA4 works differently, you sadly can't simply import your ‘old’ GA data into the new tool.
 It's a start again from scratch situation.
-However, you can run both analytics toolkits in tandem and this what we are recommending for clients (note: this needs to be setup to work).
+However, you can run both analytics toolkits in tandem and this what we are now recommending for clients (note: this needs to be setup to work).
 This will allow you to run both tools for the next year giving you at least one years worth of GA4 data to use with its inbuilt reporting period comparisons when the time comes to change.

 We think the new tool will directly address some of the issues round the existing Google Analytics toolkit especially with GA4 being more privacy compliant in how it captures and uses data.
 And as such, it should be welcomed.
 The minimum one year handover with using data on both tools we also think provides a useful means of ensuring comparison data can be captured, before GA4 finally becomes the only option.
-We will thus be applying GA4 to all client sites with Google Analytics that we manage.
-But for now we will still be presenting reports generated from the current GA toolset (unless requested otherwise).
+We will thus be applying GA4 to all client sites with Google Analytics that we manage over 2021.
+But for now, we will still be presenting reports generated from the current GA toolset (unless requested otherwise).
 Lastly, please note that you should expect there will be likely many updates and changes over the year as Google gets more feedback and we all get more experience in GA4 use.
 We expect there will be several refinements if Google follows its normal way of working.
-Hence the reason for staying with current Googel Analytics for now but also equipping for the new version in advance of the change over.
+Hence the reason for staying with current Googel Analytics for now, but also equipping for the new version in advance of the change-over.